eudoxia0/eudoxia0.github.io/article/_posts/2022-12-27-introducing-austral.md

     out of fashion (think Scala actors and Goroutines, two very admirable features).
 So when async goes out of fashion, it will be a big problem if Austral had async built right in the core language.

+[^overload]:
+    Because the semantics are different.
+Is `a * b` commutative?
+Depends on whether they're floats are matrices.
+Just be explicit and write out the function calls.